haradakunihiko/react-confirm/README.md

 // confirmable HOC pass props `show`, `dismiss`, `cancel` and `proceed` to your component. export default confirmable(YourDialog);

-// or, use `confirmable` as decorator
-@confirmable
-class YourDialog extends React.Component {
-}

 ```

 ### create confirm function